Mubelotix/calendrier/README.md

 Crate for handling dates in the french Revolutionary calendar.

-It is able to provide precise dates from 1583 to 2999 (years whose equinoxes are well-known).
+It is able to provide correct dates from 1583 to 2999 (years whose equinoxes are well-known).
+This is one of the only and most correct implementations of the entire Internet.
+Outside of this range, years will begin to shift by one day every few years.

 The equinoxe dates [were collected and computed](https://www.imcce.fr/newsletter/docs/Equinoxe_printemps_1583_2999.pdf) by the Observatoire de Paris.

+A time shift of around 15 minutes is applied to match the ancient time reference.

 ## Calendar specification